 The Anacortes Community Forest Lands (ACFL) comprise approximately 2800 acres of forests, meadows, lakes and wetlands at the heart of Fidalgo Island, entirely within the city limits of Anacortes.
 The ACFL is owned by the City of Anacortes and is managed by its Parks & Recreation Department.
 Policy guidance is provided by a five-member ACFL Advisory Board whose members are appointed by the mayor.
 More information about the City, the Parks and Recreation Department and the Advisory Board can be found at www.cityofanacortes.org.
-Click the map above for an enlarged view of the ACFL map (this is a 34 K image).

 The ACFL is managed for its recreational and conservation value according to the ACFL Management Plan adopted in 1991.
 The ACFL Management Plan is part of the City’s Comprehensive Plan.
 Copies of the plan are available from the City of Anacortes Planning Department and at the Anacortes Public Library.

 Several large tracts of the ACFL have been gifted to the City over time and are protected in their natural state by deed restrictions placed on the gifts by the donors.
 Much of the rest of the ACFL was purchased by the City in 1919 from Douglas Allmond’s Washington Power and Light Company.
 This land was held by the City to protect the local lakes that served as water supplies for Anacortes residents.
 While the City no longer draws water from ACFL lakes, Whistle Lake remains a backup water source and all the ACFL lakes are managed to preserve their water quality.

 The ACFL now includes the land formerly known as Heart Lake State Park.